sedostheatre/sedos.co.uk/input/events/zoom-your-own-improv.md

 *Zoom Your Own...Improv!* is back with a vengeance, so join all your Sedos chums in watching the show live on Zoom, all for free and all from the comfort of your own home (like everything at the moment!).

 If you've never seen the Banana Hut Gang perform before, why not give it a go on Wednesdays at 8.30pm?

 The meeting ID for the Zoom show is: 971-0453-7924

 Or the link: **<https://zoom.us/j/97104537924>**

 Or watch on Facebook Live via their Facebook page: **[www.facebook.com/bananahutgang](http://www.facebook.com/bananahutgang)**

+**Please note, there is no *Zoom Your Own...Improv! on Wednesday 17 June***

 ![](/assets/bhg-pink-background.png)